TSA Says It Seized A Record Number Of Firearms At U.S. Airports Last Year

 TSA's guidelines for transporting firearms and ammunition says items such as firearm magazines, clips and firing pins are banned from travelers' carry-on luggage but can be put in checked baggage.

-Firearm replicas, including toys or other gun-shaped items, must be transported in luggage that is checked.
+Firearm replicas, including toys or other gun-shaped items, also must be transported in checked luggage.

 Something that is permitted in carry-on luggage: rifle scopes.